HHS/simpler-grants-gov/documentation/decisions/adr/0003-api-language.md

 Node JS is used to build fast, highly scalable network applications based on an event-driven non-blocking input/output model, single-threaded asynchronous programming.
 It also suits well for microservice-based products.
 Such Node.js utility is accomplished by such characteristics as support of a non-blocking input-output and a significant number of connections.

-Because of it's popularity in the open source community, Javascript and Node makes it easy for open source contributors to support our work.
+Because of its popularity in the open source community, Javascript and Node makes it easy for open source contributors to support our work.

 - **Pros**
   - Nava experience with Javascript language and Node based API servers